• About

 5 star book review, Accidental Spy Russia Adventure, Amazon, books by Lada Ray, free ebook, Gold Train, Kindle, romantic mystery thriller, romantic suspense, Russia, Russian Civil War, Russian Empire, spy thriller

-GT COVER ebook
+GOLD GT COVER ebook

 EXCITING NEWS!